acissejnotosi/yocTest/README.md

 ### `npm start`

+## Browser Compatibility

+The project was tested using Android and Galasy S5 dimensions on Google Chrome browser.

 ## Intersection Observer

 To determine when the video advertisement was in the viewport with at least 50% threshold the IntersectionObserver API was used.
 For more information about the IntersectionObserver API please visit https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API.